chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 Assignment to `r.x` through the tuple expression will fail with a compiler error.

+-- TODO: Completely leave out this section.
+         If we have explained constness correctly, then that this is an error should be intuitive.
+-- TODO: Have we explained constness correctly?
+-- TODO: We can put a section that says something like "Tuples and Return
+         Intent Overloading".
+         "The constness of an element cpatured by reference depends on how it is used, just as the constness of an array argument depends on whether it is modified in the body of a routine." (provide a link to the relevant section).
+-- TODO: Change subsection name, provide example with array "burrito".

 .. _Tuple_Variable_Behavior:

 Tuple Variable Behavior
 -----------------------

+When a `var` or a `const` variable is created from a tuple...

 When a tuple variable is created, the variable will not refer to any elements by reference.
 Instead, the tuple variable will contain a